Pauan/Immutable/doc/doc.rst

       obj[my_tag] = 50;

-      // returns 50
+      // Returns 50
       obj[my_tag];

-  However, because of certain features of JavaScript, it's possible for a malicious person to access the Tag_, so you should *not* store sensitive data like passwords with a Tag_.
+  However, because of certain features of JavaScript, it's possible for a malicious person to access the Tag_, so you should **not** store sensitive data like passwords with a Tag_.

-  But you can use this to attach data to an existing object, in a way that doesn't interfere with the object's existing properties.
+  But you can use this to attach data to an existing object (e.g. from another library) so that it doesn't interfere with the object's existing properties.

   Another thing you can do is to create interfaces.
   An interface is the combination of a function and a Tag_.
 This allows you to change the behavior of the function based upon the type of its argument.